Pathoschild/smapi-mod-dump/source/More Conversion Topics/docs/README.md

    * `RailroadEarthquakeDuration` (default of 7 days, controls length of `railroadEarthquake` conversation topic)
    * `WitchVisitDuration` (default of 7 days, controls length of all witch visit conversation topics)
    * `FairyVisitDuration` (default of 7 days, controls length of `fairyFarmVisit` conversation topic)
+   * `IslandResortDuration` (default of 7 days, controls length of `islandResortUnlocked` conversation topic)

+## Adding Repeatable Conversation Topics
+This mod allows other mods to add repeatable conversation topics by using Content Patcher to edit the file `Mods/vl.mct/RepeatableTopics` with EditData.
+You can add new repeatable conversation topics by adding them as new entries, with any string as the value.
+An example CP pack will be provided.

+It is possible to remove the conversation topics added by this mod from the list of repeatable conversation topics.
+Please don't do this in a released mod unless you have a good reason to do so, as it could cause compatibility issues with any other mods that depend on this one or unnecessary bug reports.

 ## Console Commands
 This mod also adds some new console commands:
-   * `vl.mct.current_CTs`, which prints a list of the current active conversation topics to the console.
+   * `vl.mct.current_CTs`, which prints a list of the current active conversation topics and their durations to the console.
    * `vl.mct.has_flag <flagName>`, which tells you whether or not you have that mail flag.
    * `vl.mct.add_CT <topicName> <duration>`, which adds the specified conversation topic with a duration of 1 day by default, or can specify duration.
    * `vl.mct.remove_CT <topicName>`, which removes the specified conversation topic.
+   * `vl.mct.is_repeatable_CT <topicName>`, which tells you whether or not the specified conversation topic is repeatable.
+   * `vl.mct.repeatable_CTs`, which prints a list of the repeatable conversation topics to the console.

 ## Planned Conversation Topics To Be Added
    * `newHorse` triggered when the player gets a horse
    * `newCat` triggered when the player adopts a cat
    * `newDog` triggered when the player adopts a dog
-   * `UFOEscaped`` triggered when the Strange Capsule cracks open
+   * `UFOEscaped` triggered when the Strange Capsule cracks open
    * `passedOutExhausted` triggered when the player passes out due to low energy
    * `passedOutInjured` triggered when the player passes out due to low health
    * `beachBridgeFixed` triggered when the player fixes the bridge on the beach